josh-privata/python-box/README.md

 - Run `vagrant ssh` to login.

 ## Work Directory Structure
-The main work directory for Django development is `/opt/work`
+The main work directory for Django development is `/opt/work` and is structured as follows:

-This directory is structured as follows:
+- `/opt/work`: Main work directory

-- env: All virtualenvs can be created here
+  - `/opt/work/env`: All virtualenvs can be created here
-  - default: A blank default virtualenv with no packages installed
+    - `/opt/work/env/default`: A default (blank) virtualenv with no packages installed
-- src: All your projects source code directories can be stored here
+  - `/opt/work/src`: All your project source code directories can be stored here

 ## Shortcuts
-### Work Directory
+### Switch to Work Directory
 `cd ~WORK`

-### Virtual Environments Directory
+### Switch to Virtual Environments Directory
 `cd ~ENV`

-### Source Code Directory
+### Switch to Source Code Directory
 `cd ~SRC`

-### Default Virtual Environment (no packages installed)
+### Default Virtual Environment (No Packages Installed)
 `activate-default` to activate

 `deactivate` to deactivate